nef-gpt/adl4cv/submissions/presentation_2/slides.md

 - Input to the generation procedure -> top-k temperature

-- TODO: Animated effect of temperature

 - Performed a grid search over the hyperparameters top-k and temperature
 - Combination of metrics

+TODO: Latex layout / Layout Slides
+TODO: Elaborate on temperature
 -->